WebAssembly Diversification for Malware Evasion: Background Related Work

 \section{Background \& Related Work}

-In this section, we introduce WebAssembly and its usage for cryptomalware.
-Then, we discuss how WebAssembly cryptomalware can be detected, and the most common techniques used to evade such detection.
+In this section, we introduce WebAssembly.
+Besides, we illustrate its usage for cryptojacking.
+Then, we discuss how WebAssembly cryptojacking can be detected, and the most common techniques used to evade such detection.